-Low to No Spray-Organic Production is Easier, Long Period of Ripening into the Tree, Delicious Flavor, Good Cooking Apple
+Low to No Spray-Organic Production-Long Period of Ripening, Delicious Flavor, Great Cooking Apple

-Kelly Renee was an apple grown from seed collected from a tree at a old abandoned homestead in northern Michigan.
+Kelly Renee was an apple grown from seed collected from a tree at an old abandoned homestead in northern Michigan.
 It was a solid russet apple that looked like a baked potato in a tree.
 I grew out several seedlings of it and this one was the most vigorous of the lot.
-As the tree matured so did the yields.
+As the tree matured, the yields greatly increased.
+To this day, the most I have sprayed it was twice in a season with many seasons with no spray.

-200 seeds of Kelly Renee are included with 4 sticks of scionwood to allow clonal reproduction.
-The seeds help create further varieties in this russet class.
-From others who have worked with these no spray apples, russets often appear to offer a solution to resistance to both disease and insects.
-Unlike 'pretty' apples the seedlings often carry with them bumps and that baked potato look which the consumer might call it the 'what the heck happened' apple.
-The coloration though is soft and usually the russet is overlaid on top of greens and red.
-For this reason, the no spray apple movement will have to educate people on the benefits of these apples both environmentally as well as health wise to the farmer who has to spray a regular crop of apples 16 times a year with very powerful insecticides that only get more powerful as insects develop resistance
+The seeds are valuable in helping create further varieties in this russet class.
+From others who have worked with these no spray apples, russets often appear to offer a solution to resistance to both disease and insects due to their thick skins.
+For this reason, the no spray apple movement will have to educate people on the benefits of these apples both environmentally as well as health wise to the farmer who has to spray a regular crop of apples 16 times a year with very powerful insecticides that only get more powerful as insects develop resistance and new insects move into the orchard environment.

 |Genus & Species||Malus domestica|